 Will Medicare Part B Cover all My Outpatient Needs?

-As long as a procedure is medically necessary, Medicare Part B will usually cover it.
+As long as a procedure is medically necessary, it will usually be covered.
 If a physician documents that you are in need of a specific procedure, then Part B will usually cover it.
 Medicare may require additional documentation if they disagree with your doctor.
 Remember, you’re still working with an insurance-style provider, so you may have to jump through a hoop or two to get them to pay for it.
 Speak with your doctor about the extra paperwork needed, and they’ll help you out.

-After you pay the annual deductible, Medicare Part B will cover the first 80% of all approved costs.
+After you pay the annual deductible, it will cover the first 80% of all approved costs.

-How Much of a Premium Will I be Responsible for in Part B of Medicare?
+How Much of a Premium Will I be Responsible?

 To make it easy and also help you, so you don’t forget, there is an option to use the Medicare Easy Pay.
 We all forget things from time to time, and this free auto-draft service will automatically withdraw the payment for the premium from your bank account.
 You can choose either savings or checking account.